VictoriaMetrics/VictoriaMetrics/README.md

      Whether to drop all the input samples after the aggregation with -streamAggr.config.
 By default, only aggregated samples are dropped, while the remaining samples are stored in the database.
 See also -streamAggr.keepInput and https://docs.victoriametrics.com/stream-aggregation.html
   -streamAggr.keepInput
      Whether to keep all the input samples after the aggregation with -streamAggr.config.
 By default, only aggregated samples are dropped, while the remaining samples are stored in the database.
 See also -streamAggr.dropInput and https://docs.victoriametrics.com/stream-aggregation.html
-  -tls
+  -tls array
-     Whether to enable TLS for incoming HTTP requests at -httpListenAddr (aka https). -tlsCertFile and -tlsKeyFile must be set if -tls is set.
+     Whether to enable TLS for incoming HTTP requests at the given -httpListenAddr (aka https). -tlsCertFile and -tlsKeyFile must be set if -tls is set.
 See also -mtls
+     Supports array of values separated by comma or specified via multiple flags.
+     Empty values are set to false.
-  -tlsCertFile string
+  -tlsCertFile array
-     Path to file with TLS certificate if -tls is set.
+     Path to file with TLS certificate for the corresponding -httpListenAddr if -tls is set.
 Prefer ECDSA certs instead of RSA certs as RSA certs are slower.
 The provided certificate file is automatically re-read every second, so it can be dynamically updated
+     Supports an array of values separated by comma or specified via multiple flags.
+     Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
   -tlsCipherSuites array
      Optional list of TLS cipher suites for incoming requests over HTTPS if -tls is set.
 See the list of supported cipher suites at https://pkg.go.dev/crypto/tls#pkg-constants
      Supports an array of values separated by comma or specified via multiple flags.
      Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
-  -tlsKeyFile string
+  -tlsKeyFile array
-     Path to file with TLS key if -tls is set.
+     Path to file with TLS key for the corresponding -httpListenAddr if -tls is set.
 The provided key file is automatically re-read every second, so it can be dynamically updated
+     Supports an array of values separated by comma or specified via multiple flags.
+     Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
-  -tlsMinVersion string
+  -tlsMinVersion array
-     Optional minimum TLS version to use for incoming requests over HTTPS if -tls is set.
+     Optional minimum TLS version to use for the corresponding -httpListenAddr if -tls is set.
 Supported values: TLS10, TLS11, TLS12, TLS13
+     Supports an array of values separated by comma or specified via multiple flags.
+     Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
   -usePromCompatibleNaming
      Whether to replace characters unsupported by Prometheus with underscores in the ingested metric names and label names.
 For example, foo.bar{a.b='c'} is transformed into foo_bar{a_b='c'} during data ingestion if this flag is set.
 See https://prometheus.io/docs/concepts/data_model/#metric-names-and-labels
   -version